vgunda42/Tumor-detection-project/README.md

-# AI/ML Intern Candidate Project Submissions | Chhirolya Technologies
+# AI/ML Intern Candidate Assignment Project Submissions | Chhirolya Technologies

 Welcome to the **AI/ML Project Submission Repository**!
 This repository is dedicated to collecting and reviewing project submissions for candidates interested in AI and ML roles.
 Please follow the instructions below to ensure a smooth and organized submission process.